 Professor Peter Matthews

-Professor of Applied Physical Chemistry (part time, research focussed, from January 2017)
+Professor of Applied Physical Chemistry (part time, research focussed, from January 2017, emeritus from April 2019)

 - Research.
 Leader of the Environmental and Fluid Modelling Group.
 Total personally awarded research income of £4.6m, as listed under the Research tab, from UK research councils (NERC, BBSRC and EPSRC), and industry (mainly Omya International AG and EDF Energy).